• Work

 Dr. David Mitsuo Nixon, Ph.D., is a musician, philosopher, filmmaker, visual artist, animator, teacher, writer, actor, and performance artist.

 David received his Ph.D. in Philosophy from the University of Washington in 2004.
 He currently teaches at the University of Washington's Bothell branch.
-But he has also taught at Cascadia Community College and Coastal Carolina University in Myrtle Beach South Carolina.
+But he has also taught at UW Seattle, Cascadia College, and Coastal Carolina University in Myrtle Beach South Carolina.
 His dissertation defended a novel account of perceptual knowledge (the knowledge we gain thanks to our senses) called Perceptual Responsibilism.
-He teaches a number of different classes including: History of American Popular Music, Ethics & Parenting, Ethics & Death, Artificial Intelligence, Philosophy & Music, Philosophical Explorations of Science Fiction, How To Think About Weird Things, Logic, The Meaning of Life, Contemporary Moral Problems, and computer science classes.
+He teaches a number of different classes including: Digital Thinking, Computer Programming, History of American Popular Music, Ethics & Parenting, Ethics & Death, Artificial Intelligence, Philosophy & Music, Philosophical Explorations of Science Fiction, How To Think About Weird Things, Logic, The Meaning of Life, Contemporary Moral Problems, and other computer science classes.

 David lives in Seattle with his kid Jules.